pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 ---
-title: 'BECAUSE PEOPLE MATTER | the masterclass | August 8, 2020'
+title: 'BECAUSE PEOPLE MATTER | the masterclass | October 24, 2020'
-starting_date: 2020-08-08 00:00:00
+starting_date: 2020-10-24 00:00:00
 subtitle:
 introduction_html: >-
   <h4>&nbsp;</h4><p>Do you want to push yourself creatively?</p><p>Do you feel
-  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday August 8 in Amsterdam.</p>
+  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday October 24 in Amsterdam.</p>
 gallery_url: /none/
 subscribe_url: >-
   https://docs.google.com/forms/d/e/1FAIpQLSdILjJm900iyJeW8W-DHXj6DiVX0-7gc1Sbu8NaaLdYH9ieMA/viewform
-subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE AUGUST 8 MASTERCLASS
+subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE OCTOBER 24 MASTERCLASS
 active: true
 ---